aoriens/news-service/README.md

 - `category` - a substring of a [Category](#Category) name of the news, or of some ancestor category of it.
 The parameter may be passed many times to specify multiple values.
-- `tag_id` - an integer identifier of a [Tag](#Tag) that a news entry is tagged with, or a comma-separated list thereof.
-A news entry needs to be tagged with ANY tag specified in order to be output.
+- `tag_id` - an integer identifier of a [Tag](#Tag) that a news article is tagged with, or a comma-separated list thereof.
+A news article needs to be tagged with ANY tag specified in order to be output.
 The parameter may be passed many times to specify multiple values or value lists to be joined.
-- `tag` - a substring of a [Tag](#Tag) name that a news entry is tagged with.
+- `tag` - a substring of a [Tag](#Tag) name that a news article is tagged with.
   The parameter may be passed many times to specify multiple values.
-A news entry needs to be tagged with ANY tag matching the parameter in order to be output.
+A news article needs to be tagged with ANY tag matching the parameter in order to be output.
-- `required_tag_id` - an integer identifier of a [Tag](#Tag) that a news entry
+- `required_tag_id` - an integer identifier of a [Tag](#Tag) that a news article
   is tagged with, or a comma-separated list thereof.
-A news entry needs to be tagged with ALL tags specified in order to be output.
+A news article needs to be tagged with ALL tags specified in order to be output.
 The parameter may be passed many times to specify multiple values or value lists to be joined.
-- `required_tag` - a substring of a [Tag](#Tag) name that a news entry is tagged with.
+- `required_tag` - a substring of a [Tag](#Tag) name that a news article is tagged with.
 The parameter may be passed many times to specify multiple values.
-For EACH parameter value passed there must be a matching tag related to a news entry in order for the news entry to be output.
+For EACH parameter value passed there must be a matching tag related to a news article in order for the news article to be output.
 - `title` - a substring in the news title.
 The parameter may be passed many times to specify multiple values.
 It is enough for a news article to match at least one value in order to be output.